jeanraisa/CancerScope-Diagnosis/README.md

 # Cancer Diagnosis using Neural Networks

 # Project Overview
-This project aims to indicate  cancer diagnosis status using a  simple machine learning model based on neural networks and optmized model.
+This project aims to indicate  cancer diagnosis status using a  simple machine learning model without optimization and optmized model.
+Through machine learning techniques we aim to improve diagnostic accuracy in healthcare.

+# Project Objectives
+* Enhance Diagnostic Accuracy: use of  AI algorithms to analyze cancer-related patient data, identifying potential indicators of cancer with greater precision.
+* Accelerate Diagnosis Process: reduce the time required for cancer diagnosis, enabling healthcare professionals to dedicate more time to patient care and treatment planning.
+* Extract Data-Driven Insights
+* Facilitate Early Detection

 # About Dataset
 Data has been collected from different hospitals and contains medical and lifestyle information for patients, and is balanced with respect to feature distributions and includes realistic variability in patient data.